 In the 1980's, Connie, my mother-in-law, lived on Lake Gertrude, a beautiful lake in Mount Dora, Florida.
 In the early 80's Mount Dora was a sleepy little town, mainly a retirement community.
 For the most part, if you saw anyone younger than 60 walking the streets you stopped and talked to them to find out who they were visiting.
 The majority of the people that lived around the lake were too old to use it.
 Only on weekends and holidays would you have grandchildren visiting and frolicking in the lake.
 The rest of the time, we could be out there for hours on end and never see anyone else.
 This made Lake Gertrude our private heaven.
 We all spent most of the time in the water, skiing, sailing, windsurfing, tubing, diving, floating, canoeing, etc. There was nothing that we didn't do on that lake.
 It was an integral part of our lives.
 My daughter learned to stand up in that lake holding on to a beach chair in the water.
 She later learned to swim there too.

 In 1985 I was the founding director for the Mount Dora Center for the Arts.
 In those days, the Mount Dora Art Festival was 14 years old and was being managed by a group of volunteers who called themselves the Cultural Council.
-In 1984 I volunteered be their art consultant in the hope of doing better marketing and growing the festival, as well as tips on how to best deal with the artists, prices, jurying, etc. The Cultural Council would meet in the Lamp Post (a great restaurant in downtown MD) to jury the entries.
+In 1984 I volunteered to be their art consultant with the goal of better marketing the festival and get more people to attend, as well as tips on how to best deal with the artists, prices, jurying, etc. The Cultural Council would meet in the Lamp Post (a great restaurant in downtown MD) to jury the entries.
 Other than myself there was one more artist in the group.
 The rest were all merchants, lawyers, etc. which made for a not so great choice of artists.
 In those days, the artists in town would measure how bad the festival was by the amount of duck and geese paintings they allowed in.
 We rated it as 1-10 fowl.
 Innovative and modern work need not apply.
 If they got in it was because one of the merchants pushed for a niece or friend to get in.
 The old timers still use that term.

 By the time I turned three, my family had gone from a normal family living in the outskirts of Santo Domingo dealing with "normal" day-to-day issues, to having my father jailed as a political prisoner, my mother harassed daily, renting out our family home and moving to a small house in the city near my grandfather's, and keeping a very low profile.